-Peer mentors and PAL leaders have access to various ceremonies and support sessions run throughout the year, including the National PAL Leader Conference.
+Peer mentors and PAL leaders have access to various events and support sessions run throughout the year, including the European PAL Leader Conference.

 The annual European PASS/PAL Leader Conference took place on Friday 2nd to Sunday 4th November 2018 at the University of Manchester Students' Union.
 Senior PAL Leaders Katya Kowalski and Joshua Tenn and PAL Leader Anca Salagean represented Bath at the event.